 not quite meet the goals we are trying to achieve for our program, but it does not mean that they are

 not of good quality.
 Adults are generally those that are being

 retired and who need more interaction then we can give them.
 Please visit our available page for puppies

 member of the American

-Legislative Committee and the APC Breed Advisory Committee.
-I also moderate two
+Pomeranian Club, and am a volunteer on the APC Breed Advisory Committee.
+I also moderate

 On a final

 note, our Pomeranians are probably some of the most "spoiled" and well-loved dogs in